GameSaveInfo/Docs/xml/reference/programs.rst

 Description
 ****

 The root element for the GameSave.Info XML format is the "programs" element.
 There can only be one "programs" element per XML file.
-The root tag is called "programs".
-This is because a GameSave.Info XML file may contain data for more than just games, it can also contain definitions for game-related utilities.
+The name "programs" was chosen because an individual file can contain data on not just games, but mods and system tools.

 ****
 Attributes